 These are just some examples, on display and in the museum’s collection, providing evidence of the rich past, and continuing record of high technology that has been a part of the industrial landscape of Western New York.
 The Museum strives to maintain this evidence as a part of the collective consciousness of our area.

-In addition to the exhibition site at the Buffalo Waterfront, the Museum’s main office and other collections reside in the former Bell Aerospace plant in the Town of Wheatfield, NY.
-Thousands of historical documents and records have been preserved, cataloged and maintained in the museum’s library.
+In addition to the exhibits in the museum, thousands of historical documents and records have been preserved, cataloged and maintained in the museum’s library.
 The Museum also has extensive film archives that have been digitized for easy access.